 Before the advent of machine learning, programmers would code in machine responses to specific stimuli.
-The problem is if the machine encountered a new set of stimuli, a human coder would have to revise the code to deal with the new inputs.
-This was not scalable in the age of big data.
+A problem occured if the machine encountered a new set of stimuli, at which point a human coder would have to revise the code to deal with the new inputs.
+This is not scalable in the age of big data.

 Machine learning uses data, rather than code, to learn.
 The “training data” contains a broad set of inputs and corresponding outputs, or labels, pre-assigned by humans.
 The machine uses this data to learn named features, or what the expected output is for each input value.
 Using its newly acquired background knowledge, it can make educated guesses on how to handle a new set of data.

 So what about deep learning makes it special compared to traditional machine learning?

 Deep Learning - finding latent features with unstructured data